Multiscale reverse-time-migration-type imaging using the dyadic parabolic decomposition of phase space: Introduction

 \subsection{Dyadic parabolic decomposition of phase space}

 We briefly discuss the (co)frame of curvelets and wave packets \cite{Cand`es2006,Duchkov2009a,Smith1998}.
-We will implicitly suppose that the data are decomposed into wave packets below, and we will develop wave packet based algorithms with accuracy $\mathcal{O}(2^{-k/2})$ \cite{AndersondHW:2012}.
+We will implicitly suppose that the data are decomposed into wave packets below, and we will develop wave packet based algorithms with accuracy $\mathcal{O}(2^{-k/2})$ \cite{AndersondHW:2012}. \\ Let $u \in L^2(\R^n)$ represent a (seismic) velocity field, and let $\hat{u}(\xi) = \int u(x) \, \exp[-\ii \langle x,\xi \rangle ] \, \dd x$ be the Fourier transform.
+One begins with covering the positive $\xi_1$-axis ($\xi' = \xi_1$) by overlapping boxes of the form